wireapp/wire-server/docs/src/understand/overview.rst

 The Wire server backend is designed to run on a kubernetes cluster.
 From a high level perspective the startup sequence from machine power-on to the Wire server being ready to receive requests is as follow:

 1. *Kubernetes node power on*.
 Systemd starts the kubelet service which makes the worker node available to kubernetes.
 For more details about kubernetes startup refer to `the official kubernetes documentation <https://kubernetes.io/docs/reference/setup-tools/kubeadm/implementation-details/>`__.
-For details about the installation and configuration of kubernetes and worker nodes for Wire server see :ref:`Installing kubernetes and databases on VMs with ansible <ansible_vms>`
+For details about the installation and configuration of kubernetes and worker nodes for Wire server see :ref:`Installing kubernetes and databases on VMs with ansible <ansible-vms>`
 2. *Kubernetes workload startup*.
 Kubernetes will ensure that Wire server workloads installed via helm are scheduled on available worker nodes.
 For more details about workload scheduling refer to `the official kubernetes documentation <https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/>`__.
-For details about how to install Wire server with helm refer to :ref:`Installing wire-server (production) components using Helm <helm_prod>`.
+For details about how to install Wire server with helm refer to :ref:`Installing wire-server (production) components using Helm <helm-prod>`.
 3. *Stateful workload startup*.
 Systemd starts the stateful services (cassandra, elasticsearch and minio).
-See for instance `ansible-cassandra role <https://github.com/wireapp/ansible-cassandra/blob/master/tasks/systemd.yml#L10>`__ and other database installation instructions in :ref:`Installing kubernetes and databases on VMs with ansible <ansible_vms>`
+See for instance `ansible-cassandra role <https://github.com/wireapp/ansible-cassandra/blob/master/tasks/systemd.yml#L10>`__ and other database installation instructions in :ref:`Installing kubernetes and databases on VMs with ansible <ansible-vms>`
 4. *Other services*.
 Systemd starts the restund docker container.
 See `ansible-restund role <https://github.com/wireapp/ansible-restund/blob/9807313a7c72ffa40e74f69d239404fd87db65ab/templates/restund.service.j2#L12-L19>`__.
 For details about docker container startup `consult the official documentation <https://docs.docker.com/get-started/overview/#docker-architecture>`__

 .. note::
    For more information about Virual Machine startup or operating system level service startup, please consult your virtualisation and operating system documentation.

-.. |arch-simplified| image:: img/architecture-server-simplified.png
-.. |arch-proto| image:: ./img/architecture-tls-on-prem-2020-09.png
-.. |arch-ha| image:: ../how-to/install/img/architecture-server-ha.png

 Focus on pods
 ~~~~~~~~~~~~~